sgra64/mvn-fun/README.md

 Implementation class *FactorizerImpl.java* has a method: *run(String[] args)* that receives the *args* when class *App.java* runs.

-Be ambitious and process *args* as a Java stream:

 ```java
 @Override
 public void run(String[] args) {